 We have a couple on the website, but one that comes to mind that we recently did was specifically with these responsive search ads.
 It was a time-saving thing.
 The agency knew they should be doing this for their client that was in the dental service organization but it was just going to be so time-consuming.
 Then they found Optmyzr’s tool that could do this in a matter of seconds and they ran it across the whole account.
 Then they quickly saw, I believe, it was a pretty good increase in conversions and a decline in cost-per-acquisition.
 I don’t have the numbers off the top of my head but it’s in the case study, that’s on our website.

 Okay.
-I’ll include that in the show notes as well, the link to that.
 Can we go back to some of the expert things that you had mentioned like that GRIP capability?
 Can we learn a bit more about some of the ninja things that very few tools out there or even PPC folks know about?

 Yeah.
 The GRIP structure stands for GRoup of Individual Products.
 That’s something that we do for shopping campaigns.
 The more granular that we can get, we’re putting a single product in a product group, it just gives us more control over what negatives to put in, what bids to run.
 It gives you a lot more visibility.